RedFireSoftwareEntertainment/basHelper/README.md

 ## What this?

-A **lightweight, open-source, completely customizable and free** AUR helper written in bash, made for AZOS GNU/Linux by Red Fire Software Entertainment. **Part of the AZOS GNU/Linux tool-set!**
+A **lightweight, open-source, completely customizable and free** AUR helper written in bash, made for AZOS GNU/Linux by Red Fire Software Entertainment. **Part of the RedKit tool-set!**

 ## Features